powersync-ja/powersync-js/packages/react/README.md

 };
 ```

-## Queries
+## Reactive Queries

+The `useQuery` hook allows you to access the results of a watched query.
 Queries will automatically update when a dependant table is updated unless you set the `runQueryOnce` flag.
 You are also able to use a compilable query (e.g. [Kysely queries](https://github.com/powersync-ja/powersync-js/tree/main/packages/kysely-driver)) as a query argument in place of a SQL statement string.

 ```JSX
 // TodoListDisplay.jsx